Sports Information and Media

 Minor in Sports Information & Media

-Though there are some restrictions to whether you can minor in Sports Information & Media if you are a Media major, those outside of the Media department can easily add this program to their graduation plan as a 18-credit minor!
+Although there are some restrictions to whether you can minor in sports information & media if you are a media major, those outside of the media department can easily add this program to their graduation plan as a 18-credit minor.

 Professional headshot of Luke Henne, Duquesne student